Optimal (degree+1)-Coloring in Congested Clique: Introduction

 The distributed graph coloring problems have been extensively studied in the last three decades, starting with a seminal paper by Linial \cite{Linial92} that introduced the \LOCAL model and originated the area of local graph algorithms.
 Since the $(\Delta+1)$-coloring problem can be solved by a simple sequential greedy algorithm, but it is challenging to be solved efficiently in distributed (and parallel) setting, the $(\Delta+1)$-coloring problem became a benchmark problem for distributed computing and a significant amount of research has been devoted to the study of these problems in all main distributed models: \LOCAL, \CONGEST, and \CONGESTEDC.
 The monograph \cite{BE13} gives a comprehensive description of many of the earlier results.

 It is known from research on parallel algorithms that $(\Delta+1)$-coloring can be computed in $O(\log n)$ rounds by randomized algorithms in the \LOCAL model \cite{ABI86,Luby86}.
 Linial \cite{Linial92} observed that for smaller values of $\Delta$, one can do better: he showed that it is possible to deterministically color arbitrary graphs of maximum degree $\Delta$ with $O(\Delta^2)$ colors in $O(\log^*n)$ rounds; this can be easily extended to obtain a deterministic \LOCAL algorithm for $(\Delta+1)$-coloring that runs in $O(\Delta^2 + \log^*n)$ rounds, and thus in bounded degree graphs, a $(\Delta+1)$-coloring can be computed in $O(\log^*n)$ rounds.
-These results have since been improved for general values of $\Delta$: the current state-of-the-art for the $(\Delta+1)$-coloring problem in \LOCAL is $O(\log^3\log n)$ rounds for randomized algorithms \cite{CLP20,RG20} and $O(\log^2\Delta \cdot \log n)$ for deterministic algorithms \cite{GK21}.
+These results have since been improved for general values of $\Delta$: \comments{the current state-of-the-art for the $(\Delta+1)$-coloring problem in \LOCAL is $\widetilde{O}(\log^2\log n)$ rounds for randomized algorithms \cite{CLP20,GG23} and $\widetilde{O}(\log^2 n)$ for deterministic algorithms \cite{GG23}}.
 Furthermore, the fastest algorithms mentioned above can be modified to work also for the more general $(\Delta+1)$-list coloring problem in the \LOCAL model.
 (In fact, many of those algorithms critically rely on this problem as a subroutine.)

-For the \CONGEST model, the parallel algorithms mentioned above \cite{ABI86,Luby86} can be implemented in the \CONGEST model to obtain randomized algorithms for both the $(\Delta+1)$-coloring and $(\Delta+1)$-list coloring problems that run in $O(\log n)$ rounds.
-Only recently this bound has been improved for all values of $\Delta$: In a seminal paper, Halld{\'o}rsson \etal \cite{HKMT21} designed a randomized \CONGEST algorithm that solves the $(\Delta+1)$-coloring and $(\Delta+1)$-list coloring problems in $O(\log^5\log n)$ rounds.
-For deterministic computation, the best \LOCAL algorithm \cite{GK21} works directly in \CONGEST, running in $O(\log^2\Delta \cdot \log n)$ rounds.
+For the \CONGEST model, the parallel algorithms mentioned above \cite{ABI86,Luby86} can be implemented in the \CONGEST model to obtain randomized algorithms for both the $(\Delta+1)$-coloring and $(\Delta+1)$-list coloring problems that run in $O(\log n)$ rounds. \comments{Only recently this bound has been improved for all values of $\Delta$: The result in a seminal paper by Halld{\'o}rsson \etal \cite{HKMT21} when combined with the result of Ghaffari \etal \cite{GGHIR23} implies a randomized \CONGEST algorithm that solves the $(\Delta+1)$-coloring and $(\Delta+1)$-list coloring problems in $\widetilde{O}(\log^3\log n)$ rounds.
+For deterministic computation, the best known algorithm \cite{GK21} runs in $\widetilde{O}(\log^2\Delta \cdot \log n)$ rounds.}

 As for the lower bounds, one of the first results in distributed computing was a lower bound in \LOCAL of $\Omega(\log^*n)$ rounds for computing an $O(1)$-coloring of a graph of maximum degree $\Delta = 2$, shown by Linial \cite{Linial92} for deterministic algorithms, and by Naor \cite{Naor91} for randomized ones.
 Stubbornly, the $\Omega(\log^*n)$ rounds is still the best known lower bound for the $(\Delta+1)$-coloring problem in \LOCAL and \CONGEST.